naiades-jsi/wf-monitor/README.md

 * `alicante-consumption` - monitoring of Alicante consumption workflow
 * `braila-anomaly` - monitoring of Braila anomaly detection workflow
 * `braila-consumption` - monitoring of Braila consumption workflow
+* `braila-state-analysis` - monitoring of the Braila state analysis tool workflow
+* `braila-leakage` - monitoring of the Braila leakege workflow

 The analysis script is run with command `python3 analysis.py`.